krruzic/3ds-cmake/README.md

 You can use `find_package(SFIL)`.
 If found, `SFIL_FOUND`, `SFIL_LIBRARIES` and `SFIL_INCLUDE_DIRS` will be set.
-Note, as SFIL depends on SF2D and the JPEG, PNG and ZLIP portlibs, if any of them can't be found, the above won't be set.
+Note, as SFIL depends on SF2D and the JPEG, PNG and ZLIB portlibs, if any of them can't be found, the above won't be set.
 As such, this will almost certainly fail if `WITH_PORTLIBS` is set to OFF.